Sycnex/Windows10Debloater/README.md

 2) Once extracted, open PowerShell (or PowerShell ISE) as an Administrator
 3) Enable PowerShell execution
 <code>Set-ExecutionPolicy Unrestricted -Force</code>
-4) On the propmt, change to the directory where you extracted the files: e.g. - cd c:\temp
+4) On the prompt, change to the directory where you extracted the files: e.g. - cd c:\temp
 5) Next, to run either script, enter in the following: e.g. - .\Windows10DebloaterGUI.ps1